threadi/wp-personio-integration-light/readme.txt

 * Added keyword-import for each position (if set)
 * Extended Wordpress-own search regarding the keywords for positions (only for exact match) incl. new option in settings to disable it

+= 2.2.8 =
+* Added hints for other supported page builder.